 Penn-Harris-Madison has adopted a curriculum developed by the University of Chicago School Mathematics Project entitled Everyday Mathematics.
-Everyday Mathematics is a kindergarten through sixth grade curriculum that enriches the mathematical experiences of children.
+Everyday Mathematics is a kindergarten through fifth grade curriculum that enriches the mathematical experiences of children.
 It builds on fundamental mathematical strands such as numeration and order, measures and measurement, operations (computation), geometry, patterns and sequences, algebra, and exploring data.
 The program incorporates the use of exploration, manipulative, and educational games as children become familiar with different mathematical concepts and skills.
 The program presents the concepts in a spiraling approach, revisiting the concepts repeatedly throughout the elementary grades, increasing information and proficiency at each level.
-The district's achievement scores in mathematics have improved greatly with the implementation of this curriculum.